Administration and contact

 Inquiries concerning financial administration:

 Inquiries concerning research, communication and action:

 The foundation is administered by a governing board.
 An attorney, employed on a part-time basis, prepares and presents proposals to the board regarding the financial administration.
-The head of research, employed on a full-time basis, prepares and presents the overall plans for the distribution of research grants.
+The research director, employed on a full-time basis, prepares and presents the overall plans for the distribution of research grants and other activities of the Foundation.
 Proposals for projects to be granted are drawn up by a committee of experts, each appointed for a three-year term.
 The members of the committee represent universities and research institutes, and all are specialists in environmental issues.

 - Vice chairman of the Board Professor Timo Kairesalo, University of Helsinki, Department of Environmental Sciences